cloudamqp/terraform-provider-cloudamqp/docs/resources/instance.md

                           false.
 * `copy_settings`       - (Optional) Copy settings from one CloudAMQP instance to a new.
 Consists of the block documented below.
+* `preferred_az`        - (Optional) The AZs you would like your nodes to end up in.
+Provide the same number of entries for the number of nodes in the cluster.

+  ***Note:*** Preferred_az can only be set upon instance creation as of now.
+Changing this will enforce replacement.

 ___